 If you receive a notice of a Tribunal hearing it is important to attend the hearing.
 You can present your evidence and ask the Tribunal to allow you to continue in the tenancy.
-You can seek advice from a tenant advice service before the hearing.
+You can contact us for advice before the hearing.